 An event is simply a record of something changing state.
 For example, the event of a credit card transaction includes the product purchased, the payment, the delivery, and the time of the purchase.
-The event occurred in the purchasing component, but it also impacts the inventory, the payment processing, and the shipping components.
+The event occurred in the purchasing component, but it also impacted the inventory, the payment processing, and the shipping components.

-In event-driven architecture, all actions are defined and packaged as events to precisely identify individual actions and how they’re processed throughout the system.
+In an event-driven architecture, all actions are defined and packaged as events to precisely identify individual actions and how they’re processed throughout the system.
 Instead of processing updates in consecutive order, event-driven architecture lets components process events at their own pace.
 This helps developers build fast and scalable systems.